dillonhafer/budgetal-rails/README.md

 **PostgreSQL**

-Your postgres installation must have the `pgcrypto` extension installed by a superuser.
+Your postgres installation must have the `pgcrypto` extension installed by a superuser and be at a version >= 9.4.

 ```sql
 create extension pgcrypto;